deohs/coders/demos/data_import/wa_wqi/get_wa_wqi_stations.md

 ## Exercises

+1. This was a lot of work just to parse one web page.
+When would this technique be worth the effort?
+Describe a few scenarios.
+2. Find a way to extract the color-code key from the web page.
+This will allow us to avoid hard-coding this information into our script.
+The benefit is that a change in the `class` names of the table elements would not break our script.
+Web scraping is fragile in that a small change to a web page can completely break your ability to extact data.
+Why would this matter once you have obtained your data?
+Why would we care about future changes to the page?
-1. Find an alternate way to extract the station data from the station list web page using different CSS selectors, xpath expressions, or a different approach to combining the variables.
+3. Find an alternate way to extract the station data from the station list web page using different CSS selectors, xpath expressions, or a different approach to combining the variables.
 Compare your results to the method provided using the `identical()` function or a similar method.
 Explain any mismatches.

+## Advanced Exercises

-2. Compare the station lists between those used in [get_wa_wqi.Rmd](get_wa_wqi.Rmd) and [get_wa_wqi_alt.Rmd](get_wa_wqi_alt.Rmd) examples, where we read in two different datasets and plotted 2013 WA WQI on a state map.
+1. Compare the station lists between those used in [get_wa_wqi.Rmd](get_wa_wqi.Rmd) and [get_wa_wqi_alt.Rmd](get_wa_wqi_alt.Rmd) examples, where we read in two different datasets and plotted 2013 WA WQI on a state map.
 Merge the datasets from those examples with the station list of this example and use the `table`